-It started with 86 ideas and now it’s down to just six.
+It started with 86 ideas and now it’s down to just five.
 Bucks County Community College, which has been incubating ideas and launching careers for more than 50 years, is down to the finalists in its first-ever Start Me Up Challenge, as aspiring entrepreneurs vie for a chance to receive funding assistance and professional mentoring for an idea, concept or business.

 The contest, launched in January, is similar to the TV show Shark Tank, according to Tracy Timby, Dean of Business Studies at the public, two-year college.